bennybp/BPModule/dox/options.md

 =========================

 Electronic structure codes have many options available to them and managing them can be a nightmare.
-Thankfully, BPModule has a plan, which is detailed in this section.
+Thankfully, Pulsar has a plan, which is detailed in this section.

 OptionMap